Sukhneet73/Token-solidity/README.md

 Example using Remix:

-1.Select the deployed `Nexa` contract.
+1.Select the deployed `My Con` contract.

 2.Select the mint function.